-As annoying as a beeping/chirping alarm is, it should not be ignored.
-The smoke alarm is only equipped with a sounder and LED’s in order to communicate with you.
-The sounder is only used when the communication is important (or imminently dangerous).
+The smoke alarm is equipped with a sounder and LED’s in order to communicate with you.
+The sounder is used when the communication is important (or imminently dangerous).

 The two main reasons that smoke alarms chirp or beep is to alert the occupants of a low power condition or to alert of a contaminated detection chamber.
 To distinguish between the two, please take the following steps;

-Power condition – For a mains primary powered smoke alarm (see - how do I tell if my alarm is mains or battery powered?), look at the smoke alarm and ensure that the green LED is illuminated.
+Look at the smoke alarm and ensure that the green LED is illuminated.
 You may see the red LED flash every 40 seconds, this is perfectly normal and indicates that a “self-test” cycle has been conducted.
-If the green LED is not illuminated, then there has been a mains power failure and the smoke alarm back-up battery is nearing depletion, please check and reset the circuit breaker in your home’s distribution board and return to examine the status of the indicators.
+If the green LED is not illuminated, then there has been a mains power failure and the smoke alarm back-up battery is nearing depletion.
+Please check and reset the circuit breaker in your home’s distribution board and return to examine the status of the indicators.
 If in doubt contact a licensed electrician.

 If you have a mains primary powered smoke alarm with a replaceable 9-volt Alkaline battery and the alarm beeping/chirping coincides with the red LED indicator flashing (once every 40 seconds), then this is an indication that the back-up battery is in need of replacement.
 Please replace the depleted battery with one of the following brand types;